sgilda/windup/Build-Windup.md

 1. Java 1.7.
 You can choose from the following:

         OpenJDK
         Oracle Java SE
         Oracle JRockit

-2. Maven 3.1.0 or newer
+2. Maven 3.1.1 or newer

-    If you have not yet installed Maven, see Install Maven for details.
+    If you have not yet installed Maven, see [Download and Install Maven](https://github.com/windup/windup/wiki/Download-and-Install-Maven) for details.

     If you have installed Maven, you can check the version by typing the following in a command prompt: